Martnat8/ROB499_hw4/README.md

 source install/setup.bash
 ros2 launch hw4 wave.py

-Data is published by default to start or stop publishing use the following command format, just change 1hz to 5hz or 10hz:
+Data is published by default to start.
+If you want to start or stop publishing use the following command format, just change 1hz to 5hz or 10hz:

 ros2 service call /send_data_1hz hw4_interfaces/srv/SendData "{ send_data: false }"
 _____________________________________________________________________________________
 _____________________________________________________________________________________
-nasa.py
+# nasa.py
 _____________________________________________________________________________________
 _____________________________________________________________________________________

 The second part has two nodes nasa.py, nasa_client.py and a launch file.
-These nodes run an action client and server that countdown from 10 providing feedback along the way.
+These nodes run an action client and server that countdown from a number as determined my a parameter in the launch.py file in the launch folder.
+The countdown can be canceled as described below.
 _____________________________________________________________________________________
 To start, build packages, source and run the launch file

 colcon build --packages-select hw4_interfaces hw4
 source install/setup.bash
 ros2 launch hw4 launch.py

+If you are interested in canceling the launch run the following command in a new sourced terminal

+ros2 service call /cancel hw4_interfaces/srv/CancelLaunch "{ cancel: true }
 _____________________________________________________________________________________
 Maintainer - Nathan Martin - martnat8@oregonstate.edu
 _____________________________________________________________________________________
 License - BSD 3-Clause
 _____________________________________________________________________________________
 References:
-Code largely iterative of class given example code, particulary rob599_basic params.py.
+Code largely iterative of class given example code, action_client.py and action_server.py.